maarten-pennings/Lego-Mindstorms/ms4/faq.md

 That is bad, because **mode 2 is the most important mode of the matrix**.

+It turned out that the error is the string we send; we should not pass a string of nine bytes, we should pass a list of nine numbers separated by spaces.
-See below for the question on a bug in the Debug blocks.
+See below for details - and a bug in the Debug blocks.

 # Bug in Robot Inventor debug blocks?

 For mode 2, we need to send 9 bytes to the matrix.
-In Python we can just send a string of 9 characters and that is what I tried in our first experiment: send a string.
-In a second try, I decided to send a list of 9 integers.
+In Python we can just send a string of 9 characters and that is what I tried in our first experiment: send a string of 9 characters, just like in Python.

+Didn't work.
+I decided to send a list of 9 integers (`lst` filled with nine integers via `col`).

 ![mode 2](images/Matrix-Debug-WordBlocks-Mode2.png)

 And the good news is: that works ... except for bright colors.

-Later I found out that the list is not needed, we can simply enter a list in the WordBlock, we just need to separate the integers with spaces.
+Later I found out that the list variable (`lst`) is not needed, we can simply enter a list of numbers in the WordBlock, we just need to separate the numbers with spaces.

 ![mode 2](images/Matrix-Debug-WordBlocks-Mode2-Simple.png)

 Both the above WordBlock programs work exactly the same.
-They make 4 times a pattern, and this is how they look (no video this time :-).
+They make 4 times a pattern (the Dutch National Flag), and this is how they look (no video this time :-).

 ![mode 2 result](images/Matrix-Debug-WordBlocks-Mode2-result.png)

-Below each pattern we find the 9 (decimal) values that are in `lst` and are send to the matrix.
-Below that, we see the same numbers in hex (the first nibble encodes the brightness, the second nibble encodes the color - an enumeration red=7, white=10, blue=3, see another question).
+Below each pattern (flag) we find the 9 (decimal) values that are in `lst` and are send to the matrix.
+Below that, we see the same numbers in hexadecimal.
+This makes it easier to interpret because the first nibble encodes the brightness, and the second nibble encodes the color (an enumeration: red=9, white=10, blue=3, see another question).

-Behind the scenes, the WordBlock is translated to python, and it converts the the series of 9 numbers to a byte array.
-That is depicted on the third row.
+Behind the scenes, the WordBlock is translated to Python, and it converts the the series of 9 numbers to a byte array.
+That array is depicted on the third row.

-However, there is a bug in code; it uses UTF-8 to form the byte array, and that makes LED values above 127 to be encoded in _two_ bytes.
+However, there is a bug in the WordBlock compiler; it uses UTF-8 to form the byte array, and that makes LED values above 127 (above 0x7F) to be encoded in _two_ bytes.
 The byte that is prepended is the first UTF "escape" character 0xC2.

 On the last line we see what that means for the brightest pattern, instead of 9 bytes we send 18 bytes to the matrix (which only looks at the first 9).
-Every odd byte is C2 which renders as purple, as we can see above.
+Every odd byte is C2 which renders as purple, as we can see in the fourth flag above.

-I had a peek at the generated code, and I believe it is wrong.
+I had a peek at the generated code, and I believe it really is a compiler bug.

-This is the offending line, here in action, using LED values below 128.
+This is the offending line, here in action using LED values below 128.
+We see that it produces a byte array of nine bytes, with the bytes we expect (e.g. ASCII value of `Y` is 89, `Z` is 90 and `S` h3).

 ```python
 >>> bytes("".join([chr(math.floor(clamp(to_number(p_1), 0, 255) + 0.5)) for p_1 in " 89  89  89   90  90  90   83  83  83".split()]),"utf-8")
 b'YYYZZZSSS'
 ```

-Nicely nine bytes.
-When using LED values above 128, we get this
+When using LED values above 128, we get a wrong result: an byte array of 18 bytes.
+The even bytes are all wrong (0xC2), the odd bytes are correct.

 ```python
 >>> bytes("".join([chr(math.floor(clamp(to_number(p_1), 0, 255) + 0.5)) for p_1 in "153 153 153  154 154 154  147 147 147".split()]), "utf-8")
 b'\xc2\x99\xc2\x99\xc2\x99\xc2\x9a\xc2\x9a\xc2\x9a\xc2\x93\xc2\x93\xc2\x93'
 ```

-Oops, 18 bytes.

 The fix is simple, the code should not go from int-array _via char-array_ to byte-array.
 It should directly go from int-array to byte-array.

-With the values below 128 we get the same result.
+If we try this new code, with the values below 128 we get the same result as before.

 ```python
 >>> bytes([math.floor(clamp(to_number(p_1), 0, 255) + 0.5) for p_1 in " 89  89  89   90  90  90   83  83  83".split()])
 b'YYYZZZSSS'
 ```

-With the high values it would now also work.
+When we try the new code with the high values it now also produces the correct result.

 ```python
 >>> bytes([math.floor(clamp(to_number(p_1), 0, 255) + 0.5) for p_1 in "153 153 153  154 154 154  147 147 147".split()])
 b'\x99\x99\x99\x9a\x9a\x9a\x93\x93\x93'
 ```

+Would be nice if LEGO would fix this.
+Would also be nice of the Debug WordBlocks would be a normal extension, and that you don't need to switch the app to Debug mode.
+Finally, it would be nice if the `to_number()` would also accept numbers of the form 0x9A, that would make the LED settings easier to read (for the nerds).

 # Python specific questions